 The experiment was carried out in the Department of Biological Sciences, Sam Higginbottom University of Agriculture Technology and Science, India.

 The test insect used for this study was Callosobruchus chinensis commonly known as the pulse beetle.
 Various instars of Callosobruchus chinensis were reared in the laboratory to facilitate the research.
-The study involved two main procedures: isolation of the entomopathogenic fungus Beauveria bassiana and the extraction of plant materials from Azadirachta indica leaves, Nicotiana tabacum leaf, and Zingiber officinale extract using the Soxhlet extraction method.
+The study involved two main procedures: the isolation of the entomopathogenic fungus Beauveria bassiana and the extraction of plant materials from Azadirachta indica leaves, Nicotiana tabacum leaf, and Zingiber officinale extract using the Soxhlet extraction method.

 To isolate Beauveria bassiana, Sobouraud Dextrose Agar (SDA) medium was prepared following a standardized protocol, which involved dissolving solid components like agar, peptone, yeast extract, and dextrose in distilled water, adjusting the pH to 6.0-6.5, and sterilizing the mixture by autoclaving.
 The isolated Beauveria bassiana was then cultured on the SDA medium to obtain different concentrations for the study.